 Once your plant contacts them you need to take swift action or prevent them from happening in the first place.

 One of the worst diseases your carrots can get is Aster Yellows disease.
-It causes yellowing of the leaves and will render your carrots completely inedible.
+It causes yellowing of the leaves and will render your vegetable completely inedible.

 The only way to prevent this is to keep the aster leafhopper insect that carries it from landing on your plants, which means growing them under row covers.